-Coca-Cola institutional investors with more than 5% of its stock include Berkshire Hathaway (an investment company owned by Warren Buffet) with 9.38% of shares, The Vanguard Group, holding 6.67% of shares and BlackRock owning over 5.67% of shares of the company.
-Other individual investors like Herbert A. Allen, director of The Coca-Cola Company since 1982, Barry Diller, Chairman of the Coca-Cola board since 2002.
+Coca-Cola’s top investors include Warren Buffet’s company, Berkshire Hathaway, with 9.25% of shares, and other mutual funds like The Vanguard Group, holding 8.51% of shares, and BlackRock owning over 7.19% of shares of the company.
+Other individual investors like Herbert A. Allen, director of The Coca-Cola Company since 1982, and Barry Diller, Chairman of the Coca-Cola board since 2002.
 And former CEO Muhtar Kent.

 Who is Herbert A. Allen?

 Director of The Coca-Cola Company since 2002, he is also Chairman of the Board and Senior Executive of Expedia Group, Inc. Barry Diller has served as Special Advisor to TripAdvisor, Inc.

 marketing and operations leadership positions throughout his career.